shashankyld/wifi-slam/README.md

 #### Fixing nimbro or a new lidar/imu system errors for CLINS
 1. Change "ring" from int8 to int16
 2. Change transformation between imu an lidar

+#### PROBLEMS
+1. rospy returns same timestamps for all fingerprints.
+I do not know why?
+We have to correct that, when we find out why